 I am currently in the honeymoon phase of loving grocery reward apps.
 Most of this warm squishy feeling comes from being rewarded for one of the few things I shop for weekly: groceries.

-I love shopping apps because I am rewarded for what I am already doing – saving on groceries.
-Step one: shop for groceries, white gold formerly known as toilet paper, and copious amounts of hand sanitizer.
+First step: shop for groceries, white gold formerly known as toilet paper, and copious amounts of hand soap.
 Step two: capture receipt.
-Step three: obsess over rewards accumulating in account.
-Step four: celebrate Earth Day and go for a walk.
+Step three: obsess over rewards accumulating.
+Final step: celebrate savings by rolling over money into a savings account!

-If you are new to this passive side hustle, I suggest starting out with a general shopping app like Receipt Hog and Fetch.
-Since the required effort is at best minimal.
-Once you feel comfortable with those apps, then try the more time-consuming options like Ibotta and Checkout 51.
+If you are new to this money-saving app hustle, I suggest starting with a general shopping app like Fetch.
+Since the required effort is minimal.
+Once you feel comfortable with those apps, then try the more time-consuming options like Checkout 51.

 Your Receipt = Your Reward

 I have zero qualms about sharing my receipts for rewards.
 If you get anxiety from big businesses tracking your purchases, this is probably not a healthy choice for you.
 Just some friendly advice from your non-conspiracy-theory friend.

 That disclaimer aside, Ibotta and Checkout 51 are trying to influence you to purchase certain products because they make a profit when you do.
 To combat this subliminal messaging, I purchase first and then look to see if it’s on the app.
 This way I won’t be tempted or influenced by their subtle, yet effective, marketing schemes.